jouvin/iam-website/content/en/docs/tasks/deployment/voms/_index.md

 ##### VOMS LSC configuration

-Let's assume that the IAM VOMS AA will answer on `voms.local.io` for the VO `example.vo`, to generate the LSC you need to get the subject and issuer of the VOMS AA X.509 credential and put them in a file named as the fully qualified domain name of the VOMS attribute authority with the `.lsc` extension.
+Let's assume that the IAM VOMS AA will answer on `voms.test.example` for the VO `example.vo`, to generate the LSC you need to get the subject and issuer of the VOMS AA X.509 credential and put them in a file named as the fully qualified domain name of the VOMS attribute authority with the `.lsc` extension.